 If you ever need to reset the full system you can recreate the database.

 ⚡ It will wipe out your existing data.
-Shutdown POS and take backup of database by copying database folder.
+Shutdown POS and take backup of the database by copying database folder.

 - Click on “CREATE DATABASE SCHEMA”.

 - If you need sample data say yes.

 You will be prompted on success and you are all set.

 ?
 This is a known issue that Derby often fails to remove existing data and recreate the database.
 Delete database folder and recreating DB should solve the issue.
 You can also create a database in a different name.